Skip Navigation

 Length of Class

-Written & Illustrated by Eric Carle (K-2nd grades)
+Written & Illustrated by Eric Carle (K-2nd grade)

 Dive into the colorful world of Eric Carle with our captivating program!
 Students will explore the life of this beloved author and illustrator, followed by an engaging storytelling session and a hands-on craft activity that brings his enchanting books to life.